docker-archive/docker-ce/components/cli/docs/deprecated.md

 ### `filter` param for `/images/json` endpoint
 **Deprecated In Release: [v1.13.0](https://github.com/docker/docker/releases/tag/v1.13.0)**

-**Target For Removal In Release: v17.12**
+**Removed In Release: v20.03**

 The `filter` param to filter the list of image by reference (name or name:tag) is now implemented as a regular filter, named `reference`.

 ### `repository:shortid` image references
 **Deprecated In Release: [v1.13.0](https://github.com/docker/docker/releases/tag/v1.13.0)**